rochiecuevas/VBA-Stocks/README.md

                     Cells(position, 11).Interior.ColorIndex = 4
             End If

+Obtaining the percent change (percent_change, Column L) between each ticker's opening and closing values was straightforward.
+But because there were tickers whose opening values were zero at the start of the year and dividing by zero is disallowed, a conditional was added to print NA for tickers whose year_open = 0.

+          If year_open > 0 Then
-          percent_change = (yearly_change / year_open) * 100
+            percent = yearly_change / year_open
+            Cells(position, 12).Value = percent
+            Cells(position, 12).NumberFormat = "0.00%"
+        ElseIf year_open <= 0 Then
+            Cells(position, 12).Value = "NA"
+        End If

+### Greatest changes
+To find the tickers with the greatest changes from Column L for percent change and from Column M for total stock volume, VBA's Application.WorksheetFunction.Max and Application.WorksheetFunction.Min were used.
+These are equivalent to the Max and Min functions in MS Excel.
+The following variables were determined:

+        gt_in = greatest percent increase
+        gt_dc = greatest percent decrease
+        gt_vol = greatest total stock volume

+The Max and Min functions were determined using the following VBA scripts:

+        gt_in = Application.WorksheetFunction.Max(Columns("L"))
+        gt_dc = Application.WorksheetFunction.Min(Columns("L"))
+        gt_vol = Application.WorksheetFunction.Max(Columns("M"))

+To determine the tickers corresponding to these greatest changes, a new loop was conducted; this time, using the unique tickers in Column J. Because this is a new list, it was important to determine the last row with content in this column.

+        ' Find the last row
+        LastRow = Cells(Rows.Count, 10).End(xlUp).Row

+        ' Loop through the column to find the corresponding ticker For j = 1 To LastRow

+        ' Find the corresponding ticker
+        If Cells(j, 12).Value = gt_in Then
+           Cells(2, 17).Value = Cells(j, 10).Value
+        End If

+        If Cells(j, 12).Value = gt_dc Then
+           Cells(3, 17).Value = Cells(j, 10).Value
+        End If

+        If Cells(j, 13).Value = gt_vol Then
+           Cells(4, 17).Value = Cells(j, 10).Value
+        End If

+    Next j

-The VBA scripts were provided as a .docx file
+The complete VBA scripts were provided as a .docx file

 ## Results
 In the 2014 dataset, there were 2835 tickers.
 A majority of these tickers (n = 1714) performed well by having a higher value at the close of the last trading day than the value at the start of the first trading day of the year.
 Two of the tickers did not show a change in value while 1118 tickers had negative changes between the year's open and the year's close.
-One ticker, PLNT, did not appear to have been traded in 2014.
-It started getting traded on August 6, 2015.
+One ticker, PLNT, did not appear to have been traded in 2014 and it's opening value was set at zero.
+It received a non-zero valuation and started getting traded on August 6, 2015.

 ![2014](https://github.com/rochiecuevas/VBA-Stocks/blob/master/VBA_moderate-difficult_2014.png)
 Figure 1.
 Screenshot of the 2014 results

 In 2015, 3004 tickers were included in the dataset.
 Results showed that 1102 of these tickers had higher values at year's end than when they were traded at the start of the year.
 Eight of the tickers started and ended the year with the same value.
-On the other hand, 63% of the tickers(n = 1894) had lower values at year's close than when trading started at the year's beginning.
+On the other hand, 63% of the tickers (n = 1894) had lower values at year's close than when trading started at the year's beginning.

 ![2015](https://github.com/rochiecuevas/VBA-Stocks/blob/master/VBA_moderate-difficult_2015.png)
 Figure 2.
 Screenshot of the 2015 results